star-333/clockwork/README.md

 A small CLI for timing conversion between various music games.
 Only Stepmania, osu! and Soundodger 2 are supported at the moment but I am planning to cover more in the future.

 ## Installation
 Clockwork can be installed with pip.
-To install, clone and move into the repository, and run the command:
+To install, clone and move into the repository (or download the source code), and run the command:

 ```console
 $ pip install .